AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: python-window.png

-These consoles provide access to the various scripting languages supported by GPS, allowing you to type interactive commands such as editing a file or compiling without using the menu items or the mouse.
+These consoles provide access to the various scripting languages supported by GNAT Studio, allowing you to type interactive commands such as editing a file or compiling without using the menu items or the mouse.

 .. index:: menu; tools --> consoles --> Python

 The menu :menuselection:`View --> Python` opens the python console.
-Python is the preferred language to customize GPS (many more details will be provided in later sections of this documentation).
+Python is the preferred language to customize GNAT Studio (many more details will be provided in later sections of this documentation).
 The console is mostly useful for testing interactive commands before you use them in your own scripts.

-See :ref:`Scripting_GPS` for more information on using scripting languages within GPS.
+See :ref:`Scripting_GNAT_Studio` for more information on using scripting languages within GNAT Studio.

 Both consoles provide a history of previously typed commands.
 Use the :kbd:`up` and :kbd:`down` keys to navigate through the command history.